aragon/greeter-plugin-tutorial/README.md

 sudo apt-get install -y nodejs
 ```

-[Here's a tutorial](https://hardhat.org/tutorial/setting-up-the-environment) on installing this if you haven't done so alteady.
+[Here's a tutorial](https://hardhat.org/tutorial/setting-up-the-environment) on installing this if you haven't done so already.

 2. Next up, we want to create a Hardhat project in our terminal.
 This is the Solidity framework we'll use to get our project up and runing.